Upper School Curriculum

 Band

-This course is designed to expose students to a wider range of musical experiences and literature from previous experiences in Middle School Intermediate Band.
-These experiences aim to prepare students for a deeper appreciation of, and ability to participate in, musical experiences in college and beyond.
-Students will learn advanced concepts in music theory, musical literacy, critical listening, ear training, and gain an appreciation for musical aesthetics in regards to wind ensemble literature and various performance stylings.
+This course is designed to expose students to a wider range of musical experiences and literature from previous experiences in the Middle School Intermediate Band.
+These experiences aim to prepare students for a deeper appreciation of and ability to participate in musical experiences in college and beyond.
+Students will learn advanced concepts in music theory, musical literacy, critical listening and ear training and gain an appreciation for musical aesthetics regarding wind ensemble literature and various performance styles.
 Concert Band students are required to perform in the Marching Band as part of their curricula.
-The Marching Band provides entertainment during football games as well as in the community by participating in local parades.
-Additional opportunities to perform are given to Upper School Band students in groups such as Upper School Jazz Ensemble, Upper School Pep Band, as well as small student-led chamber ensembles which are available upon interest.
-These chamber groups can include, but are not limited to: flute choir, brass ensemble, jazz combo, and percussion ensemble.
+Additional opportunities to perform are given to Upper School Band students in groups such as Upper School Jazz Band as well as small, student-led chamber ensembles, which are available upon interest.
 Skills and concepts learned in the various performing ensembles are showcased in multiple performances throughout the year.

 Intermediate Choral Music - NoteWorthy

-Intermediate Choral Music is designed as a study in vocal production, music fundamentals and music appreciation.
+Intermediate Choral Music is designed to study in vocal production, music fundamentals and music appreciation.
 Students will experience opportunities to sing for personal enjoyment and to perform a variety of choral literature through which knowledge of form and historical context is acquired.
-One of the goals of instruction is the development of correct vocal technique including proper posture, breathing, diction, a free and clear tone, accurate intonation, and singing in unison and harmony.
+One of the goals of instruction is the development of correct vocal techniques, including proper posture, breathing, diction, a free and clear tone, accurate intonation and singing in unison and harmony.
 Music reading skills are encouraged through theory and sight singing, enhancing the student’s ability to understand the mechanics of a music score.
-Students will also learn to demonstrate the expressive qualities of music, to evaluate music performances and to contribute to the quality of the ensemble.
+Students will also learn to demonstrate the expressive qualities of music, evaluate music performances and contribute to the quality of the ensemble.
 Students participate in extended school day rehearsals, performances and activities that support and extend learning in the classroom.

 Advanced Choral Music - VocalPoint

-Advanced Choral Music is designed as a study in vocal production, music fundamentals and music appreciation.
+Advanced Choral Music is designed to study vocal production, music fundamentals and music appreciation.
 Auditioned students will experience opportunities to sing for personal enjoyment and to perform a variety of choral literature through which knowledge of form and historical context is acquired.
 Instruction encourages the development of proficiency in ensemble singing and competency in individual performance.
-Music reading skills are encouraged through increased levels of difficulty of theory and sight singing.
-Students will also learn to demonstrate refined expressive qualities of music, to evaluate more complex music performances and to contribute to the quality of the ensemble.
+Music reading skills are encouraged through increased levels of difficulty in theory and sight singing.
+Students will also learn to demonstrate refined, expressive qualities of music, evaluate more complex music performances and contribute to the quality of the ensemble.
 Students participate in extended school day rehearsals, performances and activities that support and extend learning in the classroom.

 Prerequisite: Audition with teacher